 To become a Commercial Building Disclosure (CBD) accredited assessor, you need to complete the required training including in the National Australian Built Environment Rating System (NABERS), the CBD Accredited Assessor Training Course—Lighting, and the online CBD Program module.

 - CBD assessor training slides and worked examples for tenancy lighting assessments

-The NSW Office of Environment and Heritage manages NABERS nationally on behalf of the Australian, state and territory governments.
+The NSW Department of Planning, Industry and Environment manages NABERS nationally on behalf of the Australian, state and territory governments.
 It also manages the national training and accreditation for NABERS accredited assessors.

 Ideal candidates for the NABERS Assessor Accreditation Course have formal qualifications and/or skills in the management and operation of commercial buildings.
 Those with experience in building energy efficiency may also be suited.

 More information on becoming a NABERS accredited assessor can be found on the NABERS website.